spiceai/cookbook/redshift/README.md

-# redshift-tpch-roundtrip
+# Amazon Redshift

+This guide demonstrates how to use Spice to read and write TPC-H data with Amazon Redshift, a PostgreSQL-compatible columnar OLAP database.

 > TPC-H is a decision support benchmark.
 It consists of a suite of business-oriented ad hoc queries and concurrent data modifications.
 The queries and the data populating the database have been chosen to have broad industry-wide relevance.
 This benchmark illustrates decision support systems that examine large volumes of data, execute queries with a high degree of complexity, and give answers to critical business questions.
 >
 > - [TPC Benchmark™ H (TPC-H)](https://www.tpc.org/tpch/)

-This cookbook is meant to demonstrate Spice's ability to read and write to Redshift, a PostgreSQL-line compatible columnar OLAP database.

-**Step 1.** Create a Redshift cluster
+## **Step 1.** Create a Redshift cluster

-Use either the AWS console or the CLI to deploy Redshift:
+A Redshift cluster can be deployed using the AWS console or CLI.
+The following example demonstrates deployment using the AWS CLI:

 ```bash
 aws cloudformation create-stack \